 Click the link below for more details.
-Basketball Schedule ...
+Volleyball Schedule ...

 We hope to make the enrollment process as easy as possible for both students and parents, and are available to answer all of your questions.

 Felton Laboratory Charter School is led by professional and resourceful staff dedicated to the education and safety of your children.

 Felton Laboratory School cares about the well-being of every student and provides access to several services—including tutoring, mentoring, and counseling services—to help each student achieve to his or her highest potential.

 The goal of Felton Laboratory Charter School, a proud and diverse community, is to ensure a high quality education for all students by providing challenging learning opportunities through STEAM (Science, Technology, Engineering, Arts, Mathematics).

 National Student-Athlete Day is recognized nationwide on April 6, at NCAA colleges and universities.
 The day recognizes the accomplishments of student-athletes who excel in the classroom, on the playing fields and who give back to their community through service projects.
 In observance of National Student......

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.